Misfits-Rebels-Outcasts/ShaderMuse/README.md

 ## Why use a Digital Compositing Pipeline?

-Find out more on Nodef [Open Digital Compositing Pipeline](https://github.com/Misfits-Rebels-Outcasts/Nodef/blob/main/documentation/NodeBasedCompositingOnMobile.md)
+Displaying a node graph as a list of steps, a [Digital Composting Pipeline](https://github.com/Misfits-Rebels-Outcasts/Nodef/blob/main/documentation/NodeBasedCompositingOnMobile.md), is very useful in circumstances when there is limited screen space.
+For example, in times when we need to view or change a node graph on a mobile device.
+More information is available at Nodef [Open Digital Compositing Pipeline](https://github.com/Misfits-Rebels-Outcasts/Nodef/blob/main/documentation/NodeBasedCompositingOnMobile.md).

-For one, we can express our Digital Compositing Pipeline as a simple list:
+Shader Muse has forked the [Nodef project](https://github.com/Misfits-Rebels-Outcasts) to enable Digital Compositing of Shaders and Filters in iOS.

 <img src=documentation/FireShaderEffectsDigitalCompositingPipeline.jpeg width="40%" height="40%">